 For any other images, you should use professional stock image websites (not Google images).
 There are a few good websites around but I have used Depositphotos mostly of late because they have a huge selection of great images at very good prices – you can get 5 professional images for just $39.
 Don’t just fill your website with images for the sake of it though, the most important page to have a nice image or two is your homepage.

 People don’t have much patience these days so your website needs to be fast, else your visitors will leave.
 Having a good host is a great start and thankfully WordPress is one of the lighter systems around and should be reasonably fast as standard.
 If you aren’t happy with standard and want the best, then you can test your website at WebPagetest, which will give you a grade for different aspects of your website, so you know which areas need improving.

-Having a fast website not only improves the experience for your customers, it also now improves your search engine rankings as Google now uses this in it’s algorithms when deciding how highly to place your website, if it’s really slow you won’t even get approved for Google AdWords.
-The plugin W3 Total Cache works great to speed up your website, I’d suggest installing this and only enabling “Page cache: Disk enhanced” and “Browser cache”, unless you know what you’re doing.
+Having a fast website not only improves the experience for your customers, it also now improves your search engine rankings as Google now uses this in its algorithms when deciding how high to place your website, if it’s really slow you won’t even get approved for Google AdWords.
+The plugin W3 Total Cache works great to speed up your website, I’d suggest installing this and only enabling “Page cache: Disk enhanced” and “Browser cache” unless you know what you’re doing.